top of page

 • Officially compatible with the extensive range of AOAM light painting tools.

-• Excellent range of default effects modes and colours.
+• Excellent range of default presets and colours, with adjustable effect speed.

 • Effects modes can be programmed and saved.